ZzeZzofas/FC-ABSS/journal.md

 I finalized all 3D assets and rendered visuals for documentation.
 I also simulated failure scenarios: heater breaking, pump shutting off, lights going out.
 Each time, I watched how the system degraded and how recovery could be built in.

 It almost felt like stress-testing a video game.
-Watching the algae struggle in simulation made me think of resilience differently — not just building a system that works, but one that can handle failure.
+Watching the algae struggle in simulation made me think of resilience differently, not just building a system that works, but one that can handle failure.

 - ![the 3d with soft texture](images/porrr.jpg)